-The external fiber optic cable protects the fibers with a metal spiral inside the black PVC cable casing.
+The external fiber optic cable are protected with a metal spiral inside the black PVC cable casing.
 If there are kinks in the cable, the fibers are not necessarily damaged.
-If, however, the cable has been damaged so severely that the protective metal spiral can be seen, the fibers may have been damaged.
+If, however, the cable has been damaged so severely that the protective metal spiral can be seen, the chances are high that the fibers have been damaged.
 Each broken fiber results in a ~5% loss of response.

 WARNING!
 The fiber optic cable should never be stored with a bend of less than a 5" diameter for long periods of time.

 The fibers can be damaged by coiling the cable up too tightly.
 If left in a tight coil for longer than a week, the fibers are likely to develop longitudinal fractures that will not be detectable.
 These fractures in the fiber will cause light leakage, resulting in a weaker signal.
-The fiber optic cables should be stored loosely.
+The fiber optic cables should be stored by placing them loosely within an appropriate compartment of the carrying case or in their own protective case.